 12b-1 fees are annual distribution fees related to mutual funds.
-They are an operational expense, and they’re usually a part of a fund’s expense ratio.
-In this guide, you’ll find not only an in-depth explanation of 12b-1 fees, but also ways that you may be able to keep your fees low.
-If you have more questions about mutual funds or the charges associated with them, consider meeting with a financial advisor in your area.
+They are operational expenses, and they’re usually a part of a fund’s expense ratio.
+These fees are separate from the normal management fee and are typically for marketing expenses.
+In this guide, you’ll find not only an in-depth explanation of 12b-1 fees but also ways that you may be able to keep your fees low.
+You can consider meeting with a financial advisor to learn more or to help you determine if the investment makes sense for your portfolio.

 What Are 12b-1 Fees?